GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 The directory holding the manifest file can be added as an extension in developer mode in its current state.
 To load an unpacked extension in developer mode, follow these steps:

-1. Open the Extension Management page by navigating to `chrome://extensions`.
+1. Open the Extension Management page by navigating to `chrome://extensions`or by selecting extensions from menu icon.
     - Alternatively, open this page by clicking on the Extensions menu button and selecting **Manage Extensions** at the bottom of the menu.
     - Alternatively, open this page by clicking on the Chrome menu, hovering over **More Tools**